STOCKS

 Healthcare

-We view the healthcare sector as overvalued on average, but about half of our coverage is 4- or 5-star-rated.
+We view the healthcare sector as undervalued on average, with over three-quarters of our coverage trading in 4- or 5-star territory.

 Undervalued stocks in the Healthcare sector